 Enabling or disabling features in paragraph styles.
-In Library ▶ Paragraph Styles, a new OpenType features section can be found at the bottom of the scrollable right-hand pane.
-Click + to show a menu listing the features supported by the chosen font; if the button is disabled, the chosen font includes no OpenType features.
+In Library ➤ Paragraph Styles, a new button is disabled, the chosen font includes no OpenType features.
 Choose a feature from the menu and it is added to the table of features.
 By default, each feature you add is enabled, but you can disable it by deactivating its checkbox.